microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgBetaRiskDetection](Get-MgBetaRiskDetection.md)
-Retrieve the properties of a riskDetection object.
+Retrieve the properties of a collection of riskDetection objects.

 ### [Get-MgBetaRiskDetectionCount](Get-MgBetaRiskDetectionCount.md)
 Get the number of the resource